 Smoothies for Toddlers with Food Allergies

 If your toddler has food allergies, it’s easy to adjust a smoothie for them.
 If they are allergic to bananas, use 2 tablespoons avocado instead or try a teaspoon or two of nut butter.
 Use whichever type of milk you prefer—almond, flax, coconut, rice, dairy, or even kefir.
-We tend to use Silk Protein Nut Milk, Ripple Milk, or New Karma Flaxmilk in our smoothies.

-How to Make Hidden Veggie Smoothies
+Tips to Make the Best Hidden Veggie Smoothies for Kids

 Here are some tips to consider when making fruit and veggie smoothies for your kids.